ElektraInitiative/libelektra/src/libs/highlevel/README.md

 The default callback simply logs the error with `ELEKTRA_LOG_DEBUG` and then calls `exit()` with the error code of the error.
 It is highly recommended you either use `atexit()` in you application or set a custom callback, to make sure you won't leak memory.

 The callback must interrupt the thread of execution in some way (e.g. by calling `exit()` or throwing an exception in C++).
+It
-It must not return to the calling function.
-If it does return, the behavior is undefined.
+*must not* return to the calling function.

 <a name="data-types"></a>
 ## Data Types